Smol Slime

 //

-) from lines below the description commment.
-You can select the lines and press Ctrl / if you are using VS Code.
-Re-define the gpio pin if necessary. - INT (int0-gpios) can be re-defined under the Zephyr user section.
+) from the lines below the description comment.
+If you are using VS Code, you can select the lines and press Ctrl / if you are using VS Code.
+Additionally, redefine the GPIO pin if necessary. - The INT (int0-gpios) can be redefined in the Zephyr user section.

-- CLK (clk-gpios) can be uncommented and re-defined if you are using an IMU with an external clock/crystal oscillator such as the ICM-42688 or ICM-45686.
+- The CLK (clk-gpios) can be uncommented and redefined if you are using an IMU with an external clock or crystal oscillator, such as the ICM-42688 or ICM-45686.

 Adjusting settings in the Kconfig

-- Go to the nRF Connect tab of VS Code.
+- Navigate to the nRF Connect tab of VS Code.

 - Build the desired board once.

-- A section called Actions should appear on the left navigation board.
+- A section titled Actions should be displayed on the left navigation panel.

-- Select your built board under Applications, then scroll down to the Actions.
+- Select your built board under Applications, then scroll down to the Actions section.

 - Scroll down to the SlimeNRF section.